 Chinese Americans have such a rich history in the United States.
 The books below, which I’ll update as I discover new titles, can help the next generation understand and take pride in the contributions the Chinese have made to American life.

-The story of the 1860s construction of the Transcontinental Railroad, told through the eyes of two brothers who leave their village in Canton seeking a better future in America.
+The 1860s construction of the Transcontinental Railroad told through the eyes of two brothers who leave their village in Canton seeking a better future in America.
 This story reveals the harsh truth about life for the Chinese railroad workers, while celebrating their perseverance and bravery.

 A stirring portrait of the 1906 San Francisco earthquake told by a young girl living with her family in Chinatown.